OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 * Both objects and properties are accessed using `.` (dot) notation, with the object on the left side of the `.` and the property or method on the right side.
 Examples: `hyperlink.address`, `range.getAddress()`.
 * Properties are scalar in nature (strings, booleans, numbers).
 For example, name of a workbook, position of a worksheet, the value of whether the table has a footer or not.
-* Methods are 'invoked' or 'executed' using the open and close parentheses.
+* Methods are 'invoked' or 'executed' using the open-close parentheses.
 Example: `table.delete()`.
-Sometimes an argument is passed to a function by including them between open and close parentheses: `range.setValue('Hello')`.
+Sometimes an argument is passed to a function by including them between open-close parentheses: `range.setValue('Hello')`.
 You can pass many arguments to a function (as defined by its contract/signature) and separate them using `,`.
 For example: `worksheet.addTable('A1:D6', true)`.
 You can pass arguments of any type as required by the method such as strings, number, boolean, or even other objects, for example, `worksheet.addTable(targetRange, true)`, where `targetRange` is an object created elsewhere in the script.
 * Methods can return a thing such as a scalar property (name, address, etc.) or another object (range, chart), or not return anything at all (such as the case with `delete` methods).
 You receive what the method returns by declaring a variable or assigning to an existing variable.
 You can see that on the left hand side of statement such as `const table = worksheet.addTable('A1:D6', true)`.
 * For the most part, the Office Scripts object model consists of objects with methods that link various parts of the Excel object model.
 Very rarely you'll come across properties that are of scalar or object values.
-* In Office Scripts, an Excel object model method has to contain open and close parentheses.
+* In Office Scripts, an Excel object model method has to contain open-close parentheses.
 Using methods without them is not allowed (such as assigning a method to a variable).

 Let's look at a few methods on the `workbook` object.